 Webinar – The Future of Childcare Vouchers

-Legal Island are hosting a webinar on the Future of Childcare Vouchers and implications for employers on January 22 2018, with our Senior Family Benefits Advisor Chris Briggs being interviewed on all things Childcare Voucher related.
-Details and link to register for the webinar are below.
+Legal-Island hosted a webinar on the Future of Childcare Vouchers and implications for employers on January 22 2018, with our Senior Family Benefits Advisor Chris Briggs being interviewed on all things Childcare Voucher related.
+Details and link to listen to the webinar recording are below.

-A Petition calling on the Government to keep Childcare Vouchers open to new entrants has received over 112,000 signatures from across the UK.
-As a result, a Parliamentary Debate has been scheduled for Monday 15 January 2018 to discuss this and provide an opportunity for MPs to put concerns to the Government.
-One possible outcome is that the Government may revise its plan to close the scheme to new entrants from April 2018.
+A Petition calling on the Government to keep Childcare Vouchers open to new entrants has received over 116,000 signatures from across the UK.
+As a result, a Parliamentary Debate took place on Monday 15 January 2018 to discuss this and provide an opportunity for MPs to put concerns to the Government.
+The Debate and next steps are summarised in our article: Parliamentary Debate on the future of Childcare Vouchers.

 The potential closure of the Childcare Vouchers scheme to new entrants, alongside the introduction of Tax-Free Childcare and roll out of Universal Credit in Northern Ireland, marks a big change to the landscape of financial support available to help parents with childcare costs.